 * Beside the Seaside

 The crew of the pirate galleon, The Sea Devil, have come ashore for the day on the lookout for treasure and new crew members.
 The ship’s cat Jack Scratch’em is taking a break from rat catching and come along too.

 * Beside the Seaside - Skulduggery

 The aged gun slinger and the 'madame' from the local saloon are out and about in their finery.
 Talk nicely to them because they are loaded with weaponry and whiskey, and the worst American accents around.

 The Queen of Hearts is on the rampage.
 She hates children, but seems to attract them like flies, so the Mad Hatter is ready to apologise to any members of the public she has insulted along the way.

-* Truncated Theatre - Tea for Two
+* Truncated Theatre - Tea and Croquet Anyone?

 On a break from the pantomime Chardonnay and Shiraz are on the lookout for Prince Charming.
 Fortunately he left his shoe behind last Saturday when he fled from them at the night club.
 But they’re not fussy, any other rich bloke will do.